From marching bands to The Boss to Lady Gaga at halftime

 It’s certain to do so again on Feb.
 2 when Jennifer Lopez and Shakira headline.

 Those moments range from Bono opening his jacket in New Orleans as the names of the 9/11 victims were displayed in the Superdome to Lady Gaga coming down from the roof of the stadium in Houston.
-From the Stones and The Boss rocking ballparks to Bruno Mars making not one, but two star turns.
+From The Rolling Stones and The Boss rocking ballparks to Bruno Mars making not one but two star turns.

 “They are kind of creating those signature moments people remember,” O’Reilly said, “that kind of add and build on what is the power of the Super Bowl as an unofficial national holiday.”

-Note: This story has been corrected to show that Bruce Springsteen and the E Street Band performed at the Super Bowl in Tampa in 2009, not 2019.